Published on: May 17, 2017, Last Edited: Nov 09, 2019

 According to Koslowski (2016), the visa program works by automatically preapproving successful applicants based on a broad range of questions.
 In addition to applicant information, their countries must be part of the waiver program and their certification is based on various considerations.
 First, eligible countries must have a travel history of their citizens who do not cause security concerns for America.
 For instance, countries whose citizens have been involved in attacks and other forms of security compromises are disallowed from the visa waiver program since these individuals pose national threats; and, it is the role of the American government to disallow admission of such individuals.

 Countries should also have low risk levels in their respective domestic settings.
-This is meant to avoid citizens from radicalizing and moving to America though the program and execute their malicious activities.
-In addition to security requirements, countries must have good diplomatic ties, have economic value, and provide strategic benefits for America in their regions.
-Due to the strict qualification process, only 38 countries currently participate in ESTA visa waiver program that also targets holders of dual citizenships.
+This is meant to prevent citizens of non-U.S. countries from radicalizing and entering America though the ESTA to execute malicious activities.
+In addition to security requirements, countries must have good diplomatic ties, have economic value, and provide strategic benefits for America.
+Due to the strict qualification process, only 39 countries currently participate in ESTA visa waiver program.
+Dual citizens are also affected based on current or past citizenships.
 For instance, dual citizens of Iraq, Iran, Syria, and Sudan saw their ESTAs canceled in January of 2016 as a directive from the secretary of homeland security.
+However, they are still allowed to travel to the U.S. under the visa waiver program should they disclose details of additional citizenships.

 Despite the strict requirements and freedom to determine admissibility by U.S. Customs and Border Protection, applicants have several rights that must be afforded to them until the application process is complete.
 Whether successful of not, applicants have a right of fair consideration without any discriminative tendencies based on country of origin, demographic, and other individual attributes.
 According to Reilly & Tekleselassie (2017), the government should also provide progress on the approval process in due times without withholding any pertinent information.
 In fact, it is the rationale for having a tracking webpage where applicants can follow the application process until the final decision on admissibility is made.